i10416/repro-scaladoc-error-on-dollar-symbol/README.md

 ## About
-This project reproduces suspicious scaladoc behavior when there are both an object and a package object of the same name with `$` suffix __whose body has a reference to the object__
+This project reproduces suspicious scaladoc behavior when there are both an object whose name contains `$` and a package object that references the object.

 Since Scala 3.6.3, scaladoc fails to generate doc due to the following error.